 in this pdf from Woodland Academy

-Now, something you see in a lot of ghost stories from this era is that when people saw a ghost, their instinct was always to attack it.
-The most important tool in a ghost hunter’s arsenal in those days was a pistol.
-One would think that they’d at least think twice about attacking a ghostly nun.
-But when the “ghost” appeared in a second floor window on the Taylor Street side, the crowd began throw anything they could find at it, eventually smashing a window.
+Now, something you see in a lot of ghost stories from this era is that when people saw a ghost, their instinct was always to shoot at it; indeed, the most important tool in a ghost hunter’s arsenal in those days was a pistol.
+One would think that they’d at least think twice about attacking a ghostly nun, but when the “ghost” appeared in a second floor window on the Taylor Street side, the crowd began throw anything they could find at it, eventually smashing a window and possibly firing guns.
 Patrolman Frank J. Fournier entered the building expecting to find a practical joker or optical illusion, but found nothing but darkness.

 By this point, around dusk, the crowd was blocking the street cars, and a riot squad was called in to get them to disperse.
 The Examiner, the only other paper that seems to have taken any notice of the mob scene at all, still suspected a practical joker.